How To Make Tabasco Sauce

 There are really only a few ingredients in Tabasco sauce.
 You will of course need some Tabasco peppers that could prove difficult to acquire.
 We grow our own.
 If you’re interested in growing them, we actually sell the Tabasco pepper seeds in our shop.
 They look beautiful in the garden when the chilis start turning their various shades of yellow, orange, and red.

 Other than peppers, you only need salt and vinegar.
 Of course, the official brand of Tabasco sauce uses a particular salt from Avery Island but any quality salt will be sufficient.
-As far as vinegar, we use distilled white vinegar and get excellent results.
+As far as vinegar is concerned, we use distilled white vinegar and get excellent results.

 One other thing I’d like to mention is that the official brand ferments their peppers for two years in oak barrels before turning it into sauce.
 The process of fermentation is possible to do at home but is beyond the scope of this article.
 We made the sauce with and without fermenting the peppers and honestly, I don’t notice a tremendous difference either way.
 Perhaps because I’m not doing it in oak barrels?
 At any rate, the fermentation step can be omitted and still achieve a flavor closely resembling the official brand.